ʻImi Pono no ka ʻĀina

 The Kahuapono Student Enrichment Program engages students grades 6-12 in ʻāina-based learning through hands-on restoration work.
 The program takes students to natural areas across Hawaiʻi Island to learn about Hawaiʻi’s unique plants, animals, and ecosystems.
 Students leave with a sense of place and responsibility to care for our island home.

-As we continue to go with the flow and meet the challenges that COVID-19 has brought to our programming, we have decided that we will not hold a summer enrichment program for new students this year.
-Instead, we will focus on programs for our returnee students who have already completed our summer program, along with other exciting projects that fit well with this time.
-This was a difficult decision, but we felt it was the pono way forward for this year.
-We hope to return to our flagship summer programming for new students in 2022.
+We continue to go with the flow and meet the challenges that COVID-19 has brought to our programming.
+Currently, we are focusing on offering programs for our returnee students who have already completed our summer program.
+We hope to return to offering summer programming for new students in 2022.
 We will share more details here as they become available.

 Kahuapono is a name layered with many meanings…